-Public administration plan, organize, lead, and control the work of public organizations including governments, regulatory and law enforcement agencies, and public services departments.
-They implement public policies, set budgets, produce, public goods and services, implement laws, and manage public resources like people, money, equipment, information, and work processes.
+Public administrators plan, organize, lead, and control the work of public organizations including governments, regulatory and law enforcement agencies, and public service departments.
+They implement public policies, set budgets, produce public goods and services, implement laws, and manage public resources like people, money, equipment, information, and work processes.
 They work throughout government at the federal, state, and local levels as well as in community agencies, private not-for-profit organizations, planning and consulting firms, and private sector organizations.

 This program prepares students for entry-level positions in the field of public administration or to complete a bachelor’s degree in Public Administration or a related major at a four-year university.

 Students who complete the Public Administration program will be able to:

 - Describe and compare basic concepts, principles, and terms used in the study of law, public organizations, and public policy.

 - Summarize the structure and function of the U.S. legal system at the local, state, and federal levels.

 - Describe the structure and functions of various U.S. public institutions.

 - Examine the role of ethics in the management of public organizations.